 For Texas caviar, we like using canned black eyed peas because they’re quick and easy!
 They also have a beautifully soft texture.
-But some stores don’t carry them (at least here in Indiana!).
+But some stores don’t carry them (at least where we live!).
 So you also can cook your black eyed peas from dry.
 Here’s what to do:

 - Place ½ pound dried black eyed peas in a large pot with 2 cups vegetable broth, 2 cups water and ¾ teaspoon kosher salt.
-(You can also cook the entire pound and double these ingredients!
-Then you’ll have leftovers.)
+(Or, cook the entire pound and double these ingredients!
+Use leftovers for another recipe or a double batch.)

 How to serve Texas caviar

 There are lots of ways to serve Texas caviar or Cowboy caviar, but the most popular is with chips!
 Here are a few more ideas to get your wheels turning: